-NEW SYSTEM COMING SOON PLEASE CHECK BACK AT THE FIRST OF NOVEMBER 2018.Thank you for your interest in becoming an HSU Volunteer!
-We depend on our volunteers for many crucial tasks, and it is our goal at HSU to provide a fulfilling volunteer experience for each volunteer.
-We are currently in the process of creating a new volunteer program to offer our volunteers more opportunities to get involved.
-These new volunteer opportunities will allow our volunteers to work side-by-side with HSU staff as we work to save the lives of Utah’s homeless pets.
-Here are a few of the volunteer opportunities that we will be offering as we roll out our new program.
+We depend on our volunteers for many crucial tasks, and it is our goal at the Humane Society of Utah to provide a fulfilling volunteer experience for each volunteer.
+Volunteer opportunities allow our volunteers to work side-by-side with staff as we work to save the lives of more than 7,000 homeless pets each year.

 Court-Ordered Community Service

-- The minimum age for court-ordered community service volunteers at HSU is sixteen (16) years old.
+The minimum age for court-ordered community service volunteers at Utah Humane is sixteen (16) years old.

 You MUST bring your court documents with you to your scheduled orientation.
 We will not accept charges that are violent, sexual, or animal-related.
 We will accept drug or theft charges provided they are Class B or C Misdemeanors only.

 What if volunteering isn’t the right fit for me, but I still want to help the animals?

 Read to cats - bring in a few of your favorite books and spend some time reading to the cats in our colony rooms.
 This is great socialization for our cats, especially the shy ones.
 You do not need to set up a time or check in with anyone to read to the cats.
 Kitty City is open to the public every day, 10-7.
 Please note: kids under 16 must be supervised by an adult while reading to the cats.